 - 3 teaspoons baking powder

-- 2 Granny Smith apples peeled and finely chopped
+- 2 medium Granny Smith apples, peeled, cored, and finely chopped

 - 2 teaspoons cinnamon